 In the mid-1980s, I became increasingly interested in slide crossfading technology with several slide projectors.
 At that time there were hardly any possibilities to control such slide shows by computer.
 As a physics student with a minor in data processing and a passion for photography, I naturally had to change this and began to develop software and hardware for controlling slide projectors.
 In countless night shifts, the world’s first software (known as „AudioSlide“) was created, combining slide projector control with audio editing and synchronization.
 The response in the professional world was enormous and so I followed my gut feeling, hung up my almost finished doctorate in physics and started my own business.
 A few years later I moved to Austria to develop the software Wings and Wings X for AV Stumpfl (Wallern, Upper Austria) based on my AudioSlide project.

 As a result of my commitment to photography, this has become my second profession alongside software development over the years.
 In the meantime, all product photography for AV Stumpfl has become part of my job, and it is always a pleasure to see the pictures taken in my own photo studio in high-quality printed catalogues or on the company’s website in the public eye.
 Another highlight are the photo shootings with Mai Cocopelli, Austria’s most popular songwriter for children.
 I am very happy that my photos are allowed to decorate their CD covers, song books, website, posters, etc..
 The shootings with Mai are always a welcome change to my other field of activity.

-I am very happy to be able to live and travel together with my photo enthusiastic partner Ira Aschermair.
-Hardly a day goes by without any photographic activities, and the galleries in my portfolio show a section of them.
+I am very happy to be able to live and travel together with my photo enthusiastic wife Ira.
+The galleries in my portfolio show a selection of our travels together.